 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
-Our Anti-Slavery policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking does not take place anywhere within our supply chain.
+Our modern slavery policy, which is attached, reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking does not take place anywhere within our supply chain.

-We have adopted a specific policy on modern slavery, which is attached.
 This policy supplements our Ethical Code of Conduct, which has been in place for some years, and is based on the Ethical Trading Initiative ('ETI') base code, but with a strengthened section on modern slavery.
 Our Ethical Code of Conduct is available at corporate.dunelm.com.